Raelifin/sumibli/raw/spec.md

 💻imai ≔ imaizladu \| imaipau \| imaivla

-A heavy-defined-word is a defined-word and a thur*.
+A heavy-defined-word is a defined-word and a thir*.
 Defined-words ("imaizla") are parameterized on a bit, and in our heavy-defined-word that bit is lo.

-💻imaizladu ≔ imaizla lo & thur*
+💻imaizladu ≔ imaizla lo & thir*

 Imaizla are built up in sections from left-to-right.
 The leftmost section consists of a standard consonant and a middle-sound.
 We can bolt on an additional section using a bridge-consonant, a standard consonant, and a middle-sound.
-Finally, we can bolt a section that consists of an entire imaizla by using a thur* and a "thij".
+Finally, we can bolt a section that consists of an entire imaizla by using a thir* and a "thij".
 In this last case we can explicitly end the section by "thij" & "thui", and this explicit end is required when the bit-parameter is hi.

 💻imaizla B
   ≔ ufamglanaiva & ufamglabai
   \| imaizla hi & ufamglanaisau & ufamglanaiva & ufamglabai
-  \| imaizla hi & thur* & thij
+  \| imaizla hi & thir* & thij
       & imaizla lo & enforced (thij & thui) B

 Emotion words are also built in sections.
 The leftmost section consists of the letter "thih" followed by either a diphthong or a single vowel.
 Additional sections involve two 🔈different💬 standard consonants followed by a middle-sound.